DevoInc/genesys-ui/packages/core/stories/partials/spacingProps.md

-## Spacing props

-In a flex structure, we can apply spacing to margin or padding properties on any edge (top, right, bottom, and left).

-When assigning values to spacing props, such as 'spacing', 'vSpacing', or 'hSpacing' of flex container components or assigning layout style props to Flex.Item, Box, or any layout component, values must be selected from a predefined list.
+When assigning values to spacing props, such as 'spacing', margin, padding, gap... etc. of any layout component as Box, Flex, HFlex, Flex.Item... etc. the values must be selected from a predefined list.
+This predefined values are based in a design tokens brand, so they are equal in any Genesys context.

 This list includes values such as '0', 'auto', 'inherit', 'cmp-xxs', 'cmp-xs', 'cmp-sm', 'cmp-md', 'cmp-lg', 'cmp-xl', 'cmp-xxl', 'cmp-xxxl', 'layout-xxs',